CS222-UIUC/course-project-group-40/README.md

 ### Usage
 1. Install and run docker first
 2. Run the one-line command in the above Installation section.
 After running that line of code, this github repo is automatically cloned, the pre-trained Machine Learning models are downloaded, and the server is automatically started [our default network port is 1040, please make sure this port is not used by other applications].
-Note: If you stop the docker container, you need to run docker first and run the following command to restart the container and run the server program inside it:
+Note: If you want to exit the output window of the server program, you can close the terminal window and the server program will continue working as a background process.
+If you stop the docker container and want to restart it, you need to run docker first and run the following command to restart the container and run the server program inside it:
 ```shell
 docker run -p 1040:1040 -i universalrecognition:v1 sh -c "cd cs222/backend/server/ && \
 java -jar target/UniversalRecognition-1.0-SNAPSHOT-jar-with-dependencies.jar \